laxmananand/zoqq_depl/docs/getting-docs/payout.md

 ---

 ## Explore related products
-Integrate your payouts solution with Airwallex products to strengthen your global financial infrastructure.
+Integrate your payouts solution with zoqq products to strengthen your global financial infrastructure.

 - **Banking as a Service** *(Embedded Finance Use Cases)*
   Offer a full-featured fintech solution including accounts and card issuing.